tameisen/experimentalcluster/README.md

 It is part of a Bachelor thesis written by Tobias Alexander Meisen at the FH Aachen University, Germany.

 Prerequisites

+Use the Raspian Pi Imager to flash the necessary SD cards with Raspberry Pi Os Lite (64) (Lite recommended).
+Make sure to Enable SSH.

 Ensure that the following tools are installed on your system:

 SSH